GShellman/Gaming/README.md

 3. The game displays a dialog when you win or lose.

 Feel free to modify the script to add more features such as additional Pokemon, special moves, or multiple battles.

+## Airline Manager Game

+A lightweight browser-based airline manager for tracking your own flight simulator trips.
+All data is stored in your browser's local storage.

+### Setup

+1. Open `airline-manager/index.html` in a web browser.
+2. Add flights using the form.
+Flights are saved locally so your progress stays on your machine.

+Feel free to expand it with additional features like revenue tracking, aircraft maintenance, or route planning.